SuperOfficeDocs/superoffice-docs/docs/database/tables/typicalsearch.md

 ---
-uid: typicalsearch
+uid: table-typicalsearch
 title: typicalsearch table
 description: Owner of a set of predefined selection criteria so.generated: true
 keywords:
   - "database"
-  - "typicalsearch"
+  - "TypicalSearch"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# TypicalSearch Table (481)
+# typicalsearch Table (481)

 ## Fields